 The evolution of eCommerce logistics

-Ecommerce logistics evolved in various phrases over the years.
+Ecommerce logistics evolved in various phases over the years.
 Given below is a very broad timeline:

 1970: different retail stores were replaced and direct deliveries were carried out by suppliers and wholesalers